 |The blades on this ( an most of the Troy Bilt machines) devours grass, so few clipping are produces - most just get chomped up underneath.
 That said, you can use a bag if you save your clippings for mulch or the compost pile.|

 The Troy-Bilt Neighborhood Rider is not a big pricepoint either, retailing for just over $1000, it's has so much going for it, that many home gardeners might find it practical and useful.
-Great for both small, or large gardens, it takes up far less room than most ride on mowers, it is easy to start ( like many of the Troy Bilt products), it cuts the grass so cleaning and tightly, that I didn't even use a bad, or need to rake up and the grass cuts again and again, underneath, as all well designed mowers should do, but few do well.
-On the down side, it doesn't have headlights, (or a horn - I know, wouldn't that be just fun?
-Then again, I am a toy designer.)
-It does have a drink holder though, and a cushy seat with springs.
-When you stand up, the mower automatically turns off!
+Great for both small, or large gardens, it takes up far less room than most ride on mowers, it is easy to start ( like many of the Troy Bilt products), it cuts the grass so cleanly and tightly, that I didn't need a bag.

-All in all, I can say this about this mower - the way I feel about ride on's has changed forever, as now I can be flexible in how I cut, and with less of the fuss than that which comes with a larger tractor.
-If you've been looking for a mower that you can ride on, but one that is smaller, less expensive and more maneuverable, than finally, there is one.
+All in all, I can say this - the way I feel about the ride-on mower category has changed forever.
+If you've been looking for a mower that you can ride, but one that is smaller, less expensive and more maneuverable, than finally, there is one.
+It's truly practical, and not about being a massive 4WD beast.
+Many of us will appreciate that.

 |The Troy Bilt TB30 Neighborhood Mower and Troy, our official Troy Bilt Rooster ( sold separately).|